 • The right to access: you can request a copy of the data held and we will follow our internal procedures to provide you with the data that you request where we can, as required by law.

 • To rectification: you can contact us to update or correct any of your information.
 There may be some rectifications you can carry out on your own so please check your account first.

 • Right to erasure: you have the right to request the erasure of your data, in certain circumstances, by law.
 Within your account, there are some options for you to exercise this right without contacting us.

-• Right to data portability: In certain circumstances, you can request to obtain your personal data to reuse with another service.
+• Right to data portability: Where our processing is based on your consent or the performance of a contract (see "Legal basis" above), you can request to obtain your personal data to reuse with another service.
 When you request this, we will provide this data in a commonly used format.

-• Right to object or restrict: you have the right to object to our processing of your personal data and/or to restrict as you wish.
+• Right to object or restrict: you have the right to object to our processing of your personal data that is based on legitimate interests(see "Legal basis" above), or for direct marketing purposes, and/or to restrict as you wish.
 For marketing you can utilise the unsubscribe links at the bottom of our emails.